 While recruiters work to help companies fill their open roles, they can also help you — the job seeker — connect with roles you might be interested in and a good fit for.
-According to Jobscan, 94% of recruiters use LinkedIn to find and vet candidates.
+According to Zippia, 87% of recruiters believe LinkedIn is the most effective platform for finding job candidates.
 So, how can you find them on the platform and reach out to a recruiter on LinkedIn?
-In this guide, we’ll cover:

 How to Find a Recruiter on LinkedIn

 If so many recruiters use LinkedIn, they must be easy to find, right?
 Yes and no. LinkedIn’s features and search make it easy to find people with a “recruiter” title, but you might have to do a little extra searching to ensure you’re reaching out to the right one.

 Build the confidence and practical skills that employers are looking for with Forage’s free job simulations.